Wireless IEM Headphones: Soundcore Liberty 2 Pro vs Samsung, Jabra and Sennheiser

 However, on "New Kid in Town" by the Eagles, I felt the bass was a bit too much on the Liberty 2's.
 It sounded more balanced on the Sennheisers.
 Having custom EQ settings would be very helpful in this situation.
 Despite the extra bass, I still preferred the clarity in the vocals on the Liberty 2's over the Sennheisers.

-On ELP, "Lucky Man" I felt the Liberty 2's had better deep bass extension but the Sennheisers had a bit more midbass punch making the sound more full on the Sennheisers in this particular song.
+On ELP, "Lucky Man" I felt the Liberty 2's had better deep bass extension but the Sennheisers had a bit more midbass punch making the sound more full in this particular song when played back through them.
 The high frequencies were extremely detailed but a tad too bright on the Liberty 2's in this comparison.

 Phone: Distance from office to kitchen for Bluetooth (50ft).
 Voice sounds similarly good to Sennheiser.
 The person being called noted good sound quality from my voice.